tdilauro/Simplified-wiki/Deployment:-Nginx-&-uWSGI.md

     ```sh
     # If you're not already in your LS repo, go there, e.g.
-    $ cd $YOUR_LS_APP_DIR
+    $ cd YOUR_LS_APP_DIR

     # Pop into your Python environment & install uWSGI
     $ source env/bin/activate
     $ pip install uwsgi
     ```

 3. Create an appropriately-named directory in a location where nginx will have access.
-We'll refer to it in the next step as $YOUR_UWSGI_SOCKET_DIR.
+We'll refer to it in the next step as YOUR_UWSGI_SOCKET_DIR.
+Make sure that both nginx and ec2-user has permissions.

+    ```
-    `$ mkdir /var/www/circulation`
+    $ mkdir /var/www/circulation
+    $ sudo chown nginx:nginx /var/www/circulation
+    $ sudo chmod 777 /var/www/circulation
+    ```

 4. In your LS repo, configure nginx with an `nginx.conf` file.
 For example: